SFMTA Strategic Plan

 However, since the last Strategic Plan was developed in 2012, San Francisco has seen significant changes in how people get around the city, as well as a booming tech industry, an influx of new residents and workers, and a shift in what the public expects from the city’s transportation system and government.
 In response to these changes, we have refined the vision and mission for our agency and updated our goals and objectives so that we can better serve the public by operating, maintaining, and facilitating a safe, equitable, and sustainable transportation system.

 This new Strategic Plan is a living document that is designed to be more flexible and responsive to the changes in the city.
-This plan also establishes a consistent approach for how the state, regional, and local policies are implemented in the city’s transportation system.
 The Strategic Plan is not only a road map for what we aim to achieve in the years to come, but also how we will approach this work -- through our workplace values of respect, inclusion, and integrity.
 With these values to guide us and performance metrics to track our progress, we hold will ourselves accountable for our operations, project delivery, and communications to improve the agency and help everyone who lives, works, and plays in San Francisco get around the city.